vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vcfa/all-apps/Content Policies.md

 ## Overview

-There are 4 types of content policies:
+There are four types of content policies.

 - Approval
 - Day 2 Actions